Christophers27/Noire-Worldbuilding/Items/Birthday Items.md

 # Cake
+A small chocolate cake with 3 slices cut out.
+Some of the candles are still lit.
-Cake!
-Dad also had a slice, only 3 slices were cut out.
+"Cake!
+Dad also had a slice, only 3 slices were cut out."

 # Balloons
+A set of multicolored party balloons.
-The cat was terrified of the balloons, as they slowly deflated lower and lower to the ground during the week following the party.
+"The cat was terrified of the balloons as they slowly sank lower and lower after the party."

 # Gift Table
+An empty foldable table that has a single torn open gift - a smaller Svartskogen.
-One gift, only one gift, a stuffed bear named Djungelskog.
+"Just one gift, a little stuffed bear named Svartskogen."

+# Svartskogen
+A smaller Svartskogen.
+His right leg looks sewn together.
+"Svartskogen.
+Mom had to sew his leg back together after I tore it."

 # Drawer
+A half-open large drawer filled with trinkets and tools.
+The sewing kit is somewhere in there.
-Shuffling through the trinkets and tools, a sewing kit reveals itself.
+"Shuffling through the trinkets and tools, a sewing kit reveals itself."